 8 – Plans – I will say “no” to scrambling around at the last minute and say “yes” to being satisfied with what I have accomplished so far, so I can enjoy these last days before Christmas.

-9 – Mom Guilt – I will say “no” to staying up all night to finish the girls’ dresses, if they aren’t finished, knowing that they have beautiful clothing and this isn’t a “need.”
+9 – Mom Guilt – I will say “no” to staying up all night to create unnecessary things, such as handmade Christmas dresses, knowing that my children have beautiful clothing and such things aren’t always needed.
 In doing so, I will say “yes” to my sanity.

 10 – Christmas Eve – I will say “no” to anything unrelated to this holy night and say “yes” to making it meaningful for my children.
 I will say “no” to the distractions so that I can remember to say “yes” to my heart’s desire for my family to know and feel my love for them.